mvuorre/bmlm/README.md

 # Information

-bmlm is in active development, please contact the author of the package for questions and suggestions.
+Please contact the author of the package for questions and suggestions.
+I recommend creating a new issue on GitHub.